MVansteenhuyse/Setup-dev-env-WSL-CAP/README.md

 # Development Environment Setup Scripts

-This repository contains a collection of PowerShell and bash scripts to automate the setup of a development environment on Windows and Linux (using WSL).
-These scripts install and configure various tools and applications commonly used in development.
+These scripts automate the setup of development tools required and used at Expertum by CAP (Cloud Application Programming) developers.
+This collection includes PowerShell and bash scripts designed to configure and install essential tools and applications.
+While this repository currently focuses on CAP development, a set of scripts for ABAP developers will be added in the future.

 ## Table of Contents